World News | Benedict XVI, First Pope to Resign in 600 Years, Dies at 95 | LatestLY

 “It's very clear Benedict is a true friend of the Jewish people,” said Rabbi David Rosen, who heads the interreligious relations office for the American Jewish Committee, at the time of Benedict's retirement.

-And they harshly criticised Benedict when he removed the excommunication of a traditionalist British bishop who had denied the Holocaust.

 Benedict's relations with the Muslim world were also a mixed bag.
-He riled Muslims with a speech in September 2006 - five years after the Sept 11 attacks in the United States - in which he quoted a Byzantine emperor who characterized some of the teachings of the Prophet Muhammad as “evil and inhuman,” particularly his command to spread the faith “by the sword”.
+He riled Muslims with a speech in September 2006 — five years after the September 11 attacks in the United States — in which he quoted a Byzantine emperor who characterized some of the teachings of the Prophet Muhammad as “evil and inhuman,” particularly his command to spread the faith “by the sword.”

-A subsequent comment after the massacre of Christians in Egypt led the Al Azhar centre in Cairo, the seat of Sunni Muslim learning, to suspend ties with the Vatican, which were only restored under Francis.
+A subsequent comment after the massacre of Christians in Egypt led the Al Azhar center in Cairo, the seat of Sunni Muslim learning, to suspend ties with the Vatican that were only restored under Francis.

 The Vatican under Benedict suffered notorious PR gaffes, and sometimes Benedict himself was to blame.
 He enraged the United Nations and several European governments in 2009 when, en route to Africa, he told reporters that the AIDS problem couldn't be resolved by distributing condoms.